longbowou/Open-Frontend/README.md

 ## Lambda Functions

-Here you can find each lambda function written in node.js on it on repository with more detail.
+Here you can find each lambda function written in node.js on it own repository with more detail.
 Check them out:

 ### [Login](https://github.com/longbowou/open-login)